STAFF

 Angie Shilliday

-Village Operations
+Director of Village Operations

 Angie is a dedicated advocate for social change and has spent her life championing causes close to her heart.
 Her passion for addressing homelessness and addiction, coupled with co-occurring mental health challenges, has been the driving force behind her journey.